Shree Ganeshay Namah

 3)She must have purchased i-pad.

-4)Activists must have raised their voice against injustice.
+4)Activists must have raised their voices against injustice.

 5)John must have gone mad after this shocking incident.